 The denomination is the price of 1 coin.
 However, that is far from the cost of a Spin.
 Some machines have multi lines so it’s one coin per line.
 Some demand more than one coin PER line.
 Most are programmable so you can choose how many lines and how many coins per line.
 So when deciding on a machine look what the minimum play value is not the Coin value!
 While penny machines appear to be the cheapest they can actually be the most expensive. as the “max” setting can by 100’s of coins per line!

 You should look for a machine that has a low max setting, as the best payouts come from playing max.
-We tend to favour the Quarter machines, With a theme that is appealing to us.
-This seems to give us the best balance of fun, winning potential and longevity of play, which means more free drinks!
+We tend to favor the Quarter machines, With a theme that is appealing to us.
+This seems to give us the best balance of fun, winning potential, and longevity of play, which means more free drinks!

-Once you have used the buttons to select the required number of coins per spin and number of lines played (which is important as it may be set to the last player’s preferences and the may have been playing big.
-Then just hit the spin button.
+Once you have used the buttons to select the required number of coins per spin and number of lines played (which is important as it may be set to the last player’s preferences and they may have been playing big) Then just hit the spin button.
 Chances are very little will happen.
 The reels will spin. they will land and nothing will happen.
 You are now poorer than 5 seconds ago.
-Keep Spinning and after a few spin you “should” get a win.
-Every now and then you may get a bonus such as free spins or enter a bonus game where you can win BIG and are usually quite fun especially on comedy based machines such as big bang and the hangover.
+Keep Spinning and after a few spins you “should” get a win.
+Every now and then you may get a bonus such as free spins or enter a bonus game where you can win BIG and are usually quite fun especially on comedy-based machines such as big bang and the hangover.

 Every now and then something incredible happens and the machine you are playing will actually decide you are a winner.
 The lights will flash and the sirens will sound.
 But no coins will drop.
 Instead, you will get a message saying “hand Pay!”
 Don’t worry you have not won a hand.
 It simply means you have won so much it needs to be verified by a member of staff.
 Don’t worry someone will have been alerted and on their way.
 Time to start thinking about some champagne!